At WLHS, students have the opportunity to participate in a wide variety of liberal arts co-curricular activities geared to many different interests.

 Council members, who are representatives from each grade level, plan activities throughout the school year.
 Freshmen who are interested in being a member must get signatures from a percentage of their classmates and write a short personal essay.
 Members are then selected by the Executive Board.

-• Viking Christian Leadership Academy
+• Viking Christian Leader Academy

 Members are selected for this leadership group from within Wisco Witnesses in the World.